-General Information: The semester hour is the basis for all credits.
+The semester hour is the basis for all credits.
 Full-time attendance is 12 semester hours.
-In a regular semester, the recommended credit load is 16 semester hours.
 Students should plan their semester schedules so that heavy course loads are unnecessary.

 Maximum Credit Load: The maximum credit loads for each semester and summer session are given in the table below.